 • sample: This method translates the outcome of an earlier sample to a prior distribution.

-• factor: This method translates and weighs the outcome of an earlier sample to a prior distribution.
+• power: This method translates and weighs the outcome of an earlier sample to a prior distribution (i.e., a power prior).

 • nonparam: This method takes a vector of samples from the prior distribution (via samples) and constructs a bounded density (between 0 and 1) on the basis of these samples to act as the prior.